LuisFelipeSantana64/Restaurant-registration-System---OOP/README.md

 <h2>📜 About the Project</h2>
 <p>
-This program was developed using the structural programming paradigm, focusing on functions and control flow.
+This program was developed using the structural Oriented Object Program, focusing on functions and control flow.
 The program allows managing a restaurant registry with the following features:
 <ul>
   <li>Register new restaurants with name and category.</li>
   <li>List registered restaurants, displaying their status (Active/Inactive).</li>